Margaret A. Liu: Career

 Her first position was as an instructor at Harvard, with funding from a 5-year Physician Scientist NIH grant.
-During this time she also worked at a visiting scientist at Massachusetts Institute of Technology with Herman Eisen.
+During this time she also worked as a visiting scientist at Massachusetts Institute of Technology with Herman Eisen.

 In addition to her work at Harvard Medical School, Liu has been a visiting scientist at Massachusetts Institute of Technology, an adjunct Assistant Professor at the University of Pennsylvania, an adjunct professor at the University of California, San Francisco, and a visiting professor at Karolinska Institute in Stockholm.

 Liu has been the senior director of immunology at Merck Research Laboratories, West Point, Pennsylvania.
 At Merck, she worked with Maurice Hilleman who was one of her most influential mentors.

-She has been a Vice President of vaccine research and gene therapy at Chiron Corporation, a Vice-Chairman at Transgène, an independent director of Ipsen, the president of the International Society for Vaccines from 2015-2017, and the Executive Vice-Chair of the International Vaccine Institute.
-She was a senior advisor of vaccinology at the Bill & Melinda Gates Foundation, where she was responsible for “monitoring and enhancing…and in identifying new opportunities for investment” for their billion-dollar vaccine programs and investments.
+She has been a Vice President of vaccine research and gene therapy at Chiron Corporation, a Vice-Chairman at Transgène, an independent director of Ipsen, the president of the International Society for Vaccines from 2015 to 2017, and the Executive Vice-Chair of the International Vaccine Institute.
+She was a senior advisor of vaccinology at the Bill & Melinda Gates Foundation, where she was responsible for "monitoring and enhancing…and in identifying new opportunities for investment" for their billion-dollar vaccine programs and investments.
 During her time at the Gates Foundation, she worked part time at Transgène, realizing that she enjoyed splitting her time between organizations and jobs.
-She served as a member of the U.S. National Advisory Allergy and Infectious Diseases (NIAID) Council and was a member of the American Society of Clinical Investigation and a Fellow of the Molecular Medicine Society.
+She served as a member of the U.S. National Advisory Allergy and Infectious Diseases (NIAID) Council and was a member of the American Society for Clinical Investigation and a Fellow of the Molecular Medicine Society.